ph1ps/swift-concurrency-retry/README.md

 #### Maximum
 Limits the maximum delay duration for this backoff strategy.

-This function caps the delay duration at a specified maximum value, ensuring that retries do not exceed a certain delay.
-It’s useful for preventing excessively long wait times between retries, while still allowing the initial backoff strategy to dictate the delay duration up to the maximum limit.
+This method ensures the backoff delay does not exceed the defined maximum duration, helping to avoid overly long wait times between retries.
+This retains the original backoff pattern up to the specified cap.

 $`g(x) = min(f(x), M)`$ where `x` is the current attempt and `f(x)` the base backoff strategy.
 ```swift